Chart Configuration¶

 Rule Mapping¶

-When a metric value satisfies multiple settings simultaneously, it will display as the style of the last satisfied condition.
+When a metric value satisfies multiple settings simultaneously, it will be displayed according to the last satisfied condition.

 Field Mapping¶

-Workspace Authorization¶
+Space Authorization¶

 Data Sampling¶